Table of Contents

-The fact that the blood-brain barrier is usually interrupted here, whereby substances from the blood can directly pass into the cerebral parenchyma (and vice versa), is characteristic of the circumventricular organs.
+A characteristic of the circumventricular organs is the fact that the blood-brain barrier is usually interrupted here, whereby substances from the blood can directly pass into the cerebral parenchyma (and vice versa).

-Certain substances can trigger a vomiting reaction, and so the stimulus is transmitted by a serotoninergic receptor of the sub-type 5-HT3.
+Certain substances can trigger a vomiting reaction, and the stimulus is transmitted by a serotoninergic receptor of the subtype 5-HT3.
 An increased concentration of serotonin in the blood, e.g., as a result of chemotherapy, can thus stimulate these receptors, thereby inducing a vomiting response.
-The vomiting stimulus can in turn be effectively suppressed by 5-HT3 antagonists.
+The vomiting stimulus can, in turn, be effectively suppressed by 5-HT3 antagonists.